dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/package-naming.rst

 pkgname vs catalogname
 ----------------------

-pkgname is also known as pkginst.
+:index:`pkgname` is also known as :index:`pkginst`.
 It's a name of a package in the Solaris packaging system.
-These package names start with the company ticker (e.g.
+These package names start with the company ticker (e.g.  SUNW).
-SUNW).
 OpenCSW package start with “CSW”.

 Catalognames are names used in the catalog index.
-This means that one package has two names, for example “CSWfoo” (pkgname) and “foo” (catalogname).
+This means that one package has two names, for example "CSWfoo" (pkgname) and "foo" (:index:`catalogname`).

 Applications and named projects
 -------------------------------